kubedb/docs/docs/guides/etcd/concepts/etcdopsrequest.md

 - `spec.updateVersion.targetVersion` refers to an [EtcdVersion](/docs/guides/etcd/concepts/etcdversion.md) CR that contains the etcd version information you want to update to.

-The target version is validated against the current version's `spec.updateConstraints`, which encode etcd's own upgrade rules: no downgrades, no major version jumps and at most one minor version step at a time.
+The target version is validated against etcd's own upgrade rules: no downgrades, no major version jumps and at most one minor version step at a time.
 So going from `3.5.x` to `3.7.x` requires two ops requests, with a stop at `3.6.x`.
+A target whose `EtcdVersion` is marked `spec.deprecated` is refused as well.

+> These rules are applied by the ops-manager when the request starts executing — they are hard-coded there, not read from the `EtcdVersion`'s `spec.updateConstraints.allowlist`.
+The admission webhook only checks that `spec.updateVersion.targetVersion` is non-empty, so an invalid upgrade path produces a request that is accepted and then fails.
+See [The Upgrade Path Is Validated](/docs/guides/etcd/update-version/overview.md#the-upgrade-path-is-validated--read-this-first).

 ### spec.horizontalScaling